65 Great Leaders of the World Everyone Should Know

 Vatican Museums, CC BY-SA 4.0, via Wikimedia Commons

 Augustus was the first Roman emperor.
 His reign started an era of peace (Pax Romana) that lasted more than 200 years.
-He formed the Roman Empire, establishing a network of roads and a standing army.
+He also formed the Roman Empire, establishing a network of roads and a standing army during a time of prosperity.

 Learn more about Caesar Augustus at Kiddle.